publiccodenet/about/activities/staff-management/remote-working.md

 # Remote working at the Foundation for Public Code

-We've decided to try some new ways of working to be more supportive of people working remotely.
-We'll test these while Ben Cerveny is in California from December 2019 to February 2020.
+We've decided to change how we work to better support people working remotely.
+We'll test this while Ben Cerveny is in California from December 2019 to February 2020.

 ## Information sharing